RedX1000/OpenLogger/README.md

 * It does **NOT** have a confirm window, so be careful not to click it on accident (Will try to add one later).

 ### Export to CSV
-* Not working yet, but it is supposed to return a string value of all of the rewards in LocalStorage for data management purposes for the user.
+* Export to CSV will create a CSV value of the LocalStorage and allow the user to download the file
+* This will be useful for storing data long term or for crowdsourcing data

-### Rollback/Insert Into DB
+### Insert
-* Not working yet, but it is supposed to open an interface that:
-1. Allow the user to deposit a reward or value into LocalStorage directly in case of a misread.
+* Not working yet, but it is supposed to open an interface that allows the user to deposit a reward or value into LocalStorage directly in case of a misread.

-2. Allow the rollback of one clue reward capture
+### Rollback
+* Not working yet, but it is supposed to allow the user to roll back at least one step

 ## Additional info
 This plugin stores data using `localStorage` within Alt1.
 To completely refresh it: